Dr. Philip Benson

 Controls shear box: Digitally logged hydraulic shear box for the testing of rock samples up to 115 x 125 mm.

 400 MPa Large Bore “Harwood” Hydrostatic pressure vessel: This hydrostatic pressure vessel is one of three rock physics vessels that were acquired from the university of Wyoming where they were previously installed and used as the laboratory of David Fountain.
-The largest of these can accommodate a large sample of 100mm diameter and 250mm long up to pressures of 400 MPa (approximately 16 km).
+The largest of these can accommodate samples of 100mm diameter and 250mm length up to pressures of 400 MPa (approximately 16 km).
 The sample assembly is equipped with P-wave and S-wave transducers for measuring elastic wave velocity and is plumbed for the application of pore fluid/pressure.

 600 MPa / 400C “Autoclave” Hydrostatic pressure vessel: Our mid-size hydrostatic pressure vessel is fitted with an external clamshell furnace that that heat the pressure vessel (and sample) to 400°C for measuring P-wave/S-wave velocities and AE at pressures of up to 600 MPa, approximately 24 km.
 This cell is used for measuring P/S ratios under conditions similar to shallow subduction and volcano-tectonics.

-100 MPa Triaxial “rock physics” cell: This new triaxial cell is the latest addition to the laboratory, and is equipped with the latest instrumentation for dynamic permeability and elastic wave velocity measurements up to 4km simulated depths and 200°C. The maximum stress (across a 40 mm diameter) of 700 MPa allows the deformation of most rock types in the shallow crust for basic research into earthquake and rock physics.
-Most recently we have developed a novel sample assembly to simulate hydraulic fracturing processes in the (controlled) laboratory environment.
+100 MPa Triaxial “rock physics” cell: This 'workhorse' triaxial cell is the latest addition to the laboratory, and is equipped with instrumentation to measure dynamic permeability and elastic wave velocity up to 4km simulated depths and up to 200°C. The maximum stress (across a 40 mm diameter) of 700 MPa allows the deformation of most rock types in the shallow crust for basic research into earthquake and rock physics.
+Most recently we have developed a novel sample assembly to simulate tensile dyke injection (fracturing) processes in the laboratory environment.

 ITASCA-Image “Milne” and “Richter” advanced Acoustic Emission system: This state-of-the art Acoustic Emission recorder (Applied Seismology Consultants) can measure 12 channels of AE data simultaneously, and locate the locations of the earthquakes in quasi-real time for display and analysis at data rate of up to 100 events/second.
 The instrument can also be used in a active mode, ‘pinging’ successive sensors to generate a dense P-wave raypath network for tomography.
 The recorder is used during triaxial deformation experiments to investigate the fracturing and cracking processes, due to applied stress and pore pressure, and with reference to fluid resonances.